ragnorak-dev/dfNavigation/README.md

 # Load dynamic modules

-The module responsible of load the dynamic features is 'dfmanager'
+The module responsible for loading the dynamic features is 'dfmanager'
 - This module has two classes:
-   - DynamicFeatureLoader: It has the logic needed check if the module is installed and call to load it
+  - DynamicFeatureLoader: It has the logic needed to  check if the module is installed and call to load it
   - LoaderDynamicEntriesPoints: Via reflection, it calls to LoaderModule class, this will be explained later on
+- In other instance, each dynamic feature have a '{FeatureName}EntryPointsLoader', this class will be responsible of give all 'EntryPoint' of the module to 'Navigator' class
+- The app has 'DynamicFeaturesLoadersNames', where all paths of the '{FeatureName}EntryPointsLoader' are stored to call it via reflection.

+The sequence diagram is:

 # Navigate between dynamic modules